-The Contractor grants to CPB and FEMA a paid-up, royalty-free, nonexclusive, irrevocable, worldwide license in data, materials and other results and proceeds first produced in the performance of this contract ("Work Product") the right to reproduce, publish, or otherwise use Work Product, including the preparation of derivative works, to distribute copies to the public, and to publicly perform and display the Work Product.
-For data and materials required by the contract but not first produced in the performance of this contract ("Acquired Work Product"), the Contractor will identify and grant to CPB or acquire on its behalf a license in Acquired Work Product that meets requirements, as determined solely by CPB, for CPB to use and to license others to use the Work Product and Acquired Work Product for all activities of the NGWSGP and for ongoing use, training, maintenance, and improvement of the resulting technology improvements.
-Work Product and Acquired Work Product shall include, but not be limited to, data, research, written reports or literary works, software and/or source code, pictures or images, graphics, audiovisual works, sound and/or video recordings, and architectural works.
-Upon or before the completion of this contract, the Contractor will deliver to CPB, in formats acceptable to CPB, copies of Work Product and Acquired Work Product.
+- a.
+License Work Product.
+Contractor grants to CPB and FEMA (the "Licensees") a paidup, royalty-free, nonexclusive, irrevocable, worldwide license in data, materials and other results and proceeds first produced in the performance of this Contract ("Work Product") the right to reproduce, publish, or otherwise use Work Product, including the preparation of derivative works, to distribute copies to the public, and to publicly perform and display the Work Product. - b.
+License Acquired Work Product.
+For data and materials required by the Contract but not first produced in the performance of this Contract ("Acquired Work Product"), Contractor will identify and grant to the Licensees or acquire on their behalf a license in Acquired Work Product that meets requirements, as determined solely by CPB, for the Licensees to use and to license others to use the Work Product and Acquired Work Product for all activities of the NGWSGP and for ongoing use, training, maintenance, and improvement of the resulting technology improvements. - c.
+Scope.
+Work Product and Acquired Work Product shall include, but not be limited to, data, research, written reports or literary works, software and/or source code, pictures or images, graphics, audiovisual works, sound and/or video recordings, and architectural works. - d.
+Delivery.
+Upon or before the completion of this Contract, Contractor will deliver to CPB, in formats acceptable to CPB, copies of Work Product and Acquired Work Product.

-NOTICE OF INTENT TO AWARD
+ATTACHMENT 10 - NOTICE OF AWARD